LalaIAm/tarot-cline/memory-bank/activeContext.md

 # Active Context: TarotLyfe

 ## Current Focus
 The project has completed both Milestone 1 and Milestone 2 implementation phases.
 With Milestone 1, we successfully implemented authentication with Supabase, responsive navigation, landing page, and dashboard placeholder.
 With Milestone 2, we've implemented the complete Tarot Reading Module and AI Interpretation Engine.

-The current focus is now planning for Milestone 3, which will add the journaling feature and enhance the user dashboard with integration between tarot readings and journal entries.
+We have now completed planning for Milestone 3 and are ready to begin implementation.
+This milestone will add the journaling feature and enhance the user dashboard with integration between tarot readings and journal entries.
+A comprehensive implementation plan has been created in `memory-bank/milestone3-plan.md`.

 ## Recent Changes
 - Completed Milestone 2 implementation (ALL phases):